 Still looking for that perfect beach hut?
-Do it yourself at the stunning beach of the Maremma National Park in Southern Tuscany.
+Do it yourself at the beach of the Maremma Nature Park in Southern Tuscany.
 Drift wood constructions don't belong to your main talents?
 Just arrive early enough to catch one of the huts created by some creative beach-goer in the past.
-Or bring a couple of Sarongs and a bit of string to get some easy shade.
+Or bring a couple of sarongs and a bit of string to get some easy shade.

 |Anything goes - beach hut DIY at the national park beach|

 If you don't like the crowd, this is the Tuscan beach to come to in high season.
 Only the first bit of the beach can get packed.
 Mainly with families who don't want to walk too far (the kids love the drift wood!).
 Walking to the South there is a stretch which is popular with a few nudists (not a big movement in Italy) and with Southern Tuscany's small gay community.
 Keep walking and you'll have the beach to yourself.
 Apart of a fox or two.

 Make sure you store away your sandwiches whilst in the water.
 I've seen many a beach-lover leaving with a hungry stomach because Aesop's sly creature looked so much like a lovely pet animal.